owenjeltema/resistanceRamp/IonREADME.md

 **Last year's README Intro**: Much of the difference between this year's code is in optimizations.
 Many of the misc functions, were placed in defonitions for easy access and error prevention, the bin system which is defined more fully in last year's README was scaled back as was possible, and finally the old histogram function was removed.
 In addition to these, the **Create_ideal_trace_abf_set_levels**, was combined into the **Create_ideal_trace_abf_levels_version2**.
 **The new additions** are: a new histogram function, os integration and ui, along with functionallity for excel merging.

 # **User Directions**:
 The directory the code runs from must be the folder where the files to be analyzed are stored.
 Use files from a single data run in each folder.
 Follow user interface to run code.

 **Recommended procedure**:
 Before running program set path to file directory.
-Setup code by changing variables noted in findLevels() method.
+Setup code by changing variables noted in find_levels method.
 Notes for setting variables are stated next to variables.
+Make sure to check cutoff frequency values (can be changed in the program).
 1. Choose lipid.
 2. Check histogram and setup code as stated before.
 3. Create new excel file/sheet for data run analysis notes.
 I recommend columns for file number, temperature, voltage, noise removed, levels manually altered, and notes (Example in "Summer2024 Data and Analysis" folder - "ION Channel Analysis File Notes" excel sheet).
 Add any other columns you find useful.